RanaAyan37/Custum-curser/README.md

 # Custum-cursor
- This is custum cusor  feather .
+ This is custum cursor  feather .
 We can use in our website to make unique and attractive.
 I can HTML , CSS, JS to make this small DOM project.
 It can also improve my expirence.